nodejscn/node-api-cn/n-api/napi_create_array_with_length.md

 Returns `napi_ok` if the API succeeded.

-This API returns an N-API value corresponding to a JavaScript `Array` type.
+This API returns a Node-API value corresponding to a JavaScript `Array` type.
 The `Array`'s length property is set to the passed-in length parameter.
 However, the underlying buffer is not guaranteed to be pre-allocated by the VM when the array is created.
 That behavior is left to the underlying VM